“Should I update my website’s content for SEO, and if so, which content?”

 Updating content on your site can help with SEO in the following ways:

-3. If you change the URL or update the publish date, your content will become higher in your site’s architecture and thus more able to rank.
-Just make sure to implement a 301 redirect if you change the URL and republish the post!
-One pro tip, if you are on WordPress, is to use Yoast’s Duplicate Post plugin which includes and options to “Rewrite and Republish”.
+- If you change the URL or update the publish date, your content will become higher in your site’s architecture and, thus, be able to rank again.
+Be sure to implement a 301 redirect if you change the URL and republish the post!
+One pro tip, if you are on WordPress, is to use Yoast’s Duplicate Post plugin, which includes options to “Rewrite and Republish”.

-4. Update or add images to improve the type of content.
-Google prefers content that has mixed media such as images (with ALT text of course), videos (especially YouTube embeds), and lists, so adding these in can improve your rankings;
+- Update or add images to improve the type of content.
+Google prefers content that has mixed media, such as images (with ALT text, of course), videos (especially YouTube embeds), and lists, so adding these in can improve your rankings;

-5. Updating content also presents an opportunity to bring keywords related to your main keyword into the content.
-Search engines are smart enough to know words that are related to one another, and expect to see certain words in a piece of content about a specific topic.
-For example, if your content is about credit cards and you don’t mention Visa you likely will not rank very well.
-So use content updating as an excuse to make sure you’re including related keywords.
+- Updating content also presents an opportunity to add keywords related to your main keyword into the content.
+Search engines are smart enough to know words related to one another and expect to see certain words in a piece of content about a specific topic.
+For example, if your content is about credit cards and you don’t mention Visa, you likely will not rank very well.
+So, use content updating as an excuse to make sure you’re including related keywords.

-6. Updating content gives you an excuse to re-promote it, and if you’ve updated something consistently or annually and there are new rankings it’s a great chance to earn new backlinks with a fresh round of promotion.
-We used to do this at a past job of mine where every year we’d re-rank the most expensive metros for ranking.
-It worked a treat.
+- Updating content gives you an excuse to re-promote it, and if you’ve updated something consistently or annually and there are new rankings, it’s a great chance to earn new backlinks with a fresh round of promotion.
+We used to do this at a past job of mine where every year, we’d re-rank the most expensive metros for ranking and couple that with outreach.
+We consistently earned new and updated coverage every year.

 Improve clickthrough rate